yhscs/FIRST-Stat-Tracking/README.md

 # FIRST-Stat-Tracking
-Stat-tracking site for the 2017 FIRST Robotics compeititon.
+Stat-tracking site for the 2017 FIRST Robotics competition.

 ```SQL
 --